FAQs

 How many people are in a class?

-Our Training Centers do not have rows and rows of students per class.
-This is unlike some martial arts schools.
-The average class has only about 15-20 students.
-That number can vary.
-Once a class tends to draw 25 students regularly, we add more classes to the schedule to balance it out.
+We keep our classes as small as possible.
+More importantly, our instructors are excellent at getting the information and training to everyone.
+This ensures everyone is learning and progressing.
+Our training centers do not have rows and rows of students per class like some martial arts schools.
+The average class has about 15 to 20 students, though that number can vary.
+Once a class regularly draws 25 students, we add more classes to the schedule to balance it out.

 How do I advance to the next level in Krav Maga?